PacktPublishing/Building-Natural-Language-Pipelines/README.md

-# Building RAG and Agentic Applications with LangChain/LangGraph 1.0 Haystack 2.0
+# Building RAG and Agentic Applications with LangChain/LangGraph 1.0 and Haystack 2.0

 Supplementary material for the book *"Building Natural Language Pipelines"* published by Packt